Lokesh-Madiri/TEAM-124-NODE/README.md

 1. User accesses the web application
 2. Events are fetched from the backend and displayed on the map
 3. User queries the AI assistant
+4. Query is processed through embedding service
-4. Query embeddings are matched in ChromaDB
+5. Query embeddings are matched in ChromaDB for relevant event retrieval
-5. Relevant event data is injected into the LLM (RAG)
+6. Retrieved event data is injected into the LLM prompt (RAG)
+7. Gemini API generates contextual response
-6. Agents handle search, ranking, or moderation tasks
+8. Agents handle search, ranking, duplicate detection, and moderation tasks
-7. AI response is returned to the user
+9. AI response is returned to the user

 ---